sjaehn/BChoppr/README.md

 * **Step markers** : Defines the size of each step.
 Drag markers to relocate.
 Right click to switch between automatic and manual placement
 * **Step level control** : Sound level for each individual step
 * **Sequences per bar** : Number of sequences in one bar (1..8)
+* **Amp swing** : Sets all level sliders to a swing pattern (0.001 ..
+1000.0).
+Values lower than 1 mean reduction of odd step level.
+Values higher than 1 mean reduction of even step level.
 * **Steps swing** : Sets all automatic markers to a swing pattern (1:3..3:1)
 * **Auto markers** : Sets all markers to automatic placement
 * **Number of steps** : Number of steps in one sequence (1..16)